-Ross County v Celtic
+Celtic restore lead with win over Ross County

-First Half ends, Ross County 0, Celtic 1.
+Match ends, Ross County 0, Celtic 2.

+Celtic restored their nine-point lead at the top of the Scottish Premiership by overcoming lively Ross County.

+County survived a first-half of Celtic dominance until Alex Iacovitti handled moments before the break and Jota scored from the penalty spot.

 Line-ups